-The Lenten rose (Helleborus orientalis) blooms in April in my northern garden so most years it technically it does blossom during at least part of Lent.
-It is a little larger plant than the Christmas rose, standing about 24 inches tall and produces up to 30 stems, each topped with 2 or 3 nodding blossoms.
+The Lenten rose (Helleborus orientalis) blooms in April in my northern garden, so most years it technically does blossom during at least part of Lent.
+It is a little larger than the Christmas rose, standing about 24 inches tall and produces up to 30 stems, each topped with 2 or 3 nodding blossoms.
 The flowers are about 3 inches across but since it readily crosses with other species of hellebores, it comes in a wide array of interesting colors from white to pinks, maroon, lilac, and deep purple.

 Many of the Lenten Rose’s blossoms have freckles, blushes of contrasting colors, or even stripes and there are single and double forms.
 Let your plant go to seed and in a few years you will be able to harvest the hybrid seedlings that come up underneath the plant’s protective leaves.

 Hellebores like the same conditions as many other early bloomers—cool, dappled shade, and most but well-drained, humus-y soil.
 Take care to amend the soil with plenty of organic matter, such as well-aged leaf mold and/or compost.